 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.

-Referenced documents which are not found to be publicly available in the expected location might be found at ETSI docbox.
+Referenced documents which are not found to be publicly available in the expected location might be found in the ETSI docbox.

-NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their longterm validity.
+NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long-term validity.

 The following referenced documents are necessary for the application of the present document.

-1[] ETSI ETS 300 381 (Edition 1) (December 1994): "Telephony for hearing impaired people; Inductive coupling of telephone earphones to hearing aids".
+[1] Void.

-[2] ETSI ES 200 381-1 (V1.2.1) (October 2012)ETSI ES 200 381-1 (V1.2.1) (October 2012): "Telephony for hearing impaired people; Inductive coupling of telephone earphones to hearing aids; Part 1: Fixed-line speech terminals".
+[2] ETSI ES 200 381-1 (V1.2.1) (October 2012): "Telephony for hearing impaired people; Inductive coupling of telephone earphones to hearing aids; Part 1: Fixed-line speech terminals".

-[3] ETSI ES 200 381-2 (V1.1.1) (October 2012)ETSI ES 200 381-2 (V1.1.1) (October 2012): "Telephony for hearing impaired people; Inductive coupling of telephone earphones to hearing aids; Part 2: Cellular speech terminals".
+[3] ETSI ES 200 381-2 (V1.1.1) (October 2012): "Telephony for hearing impaired people; Inductive coupling of telephone earphones to hearing aids; Part 2: Cellular speech terminals".

-[4] W3C Recommendation (December 2008)/ISO/IEC 40500:Web Content Accessibility Guidelines (WCAG) 2.22012: "Web Content Accessibility Guidelines (WCAG) 2.0".
+[4] W3C® Recommendation (12 December 2024)/ISO/IEC 40500:2025: "Web Content Accessibility Guidelines (WCAG) 2.2".

-NOTE: Available at .

-[] W3C Recommendation (June 2018): "Web Content Accessibility Guidelines (WCAG) 2.1".

-NOTE: Available at .

 2.2 Informative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.

-NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their longterm validity.
+NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long-term validity.

-The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.
+The following referenced documents may be useful in implementing an ETSI deliverable or add to the reader's understanding, but are not required for conformance to the present document.

-[i.1] ANSI/IEEE C63.19 (2011): "American National Standard Method of Measurement of Compatibility between Wireless Communication Devices and Hearing Aids".
+[i.1] ANSI/IEEE C63.19 (2019): "American National Standard Methods of Measurement of Compatibility between Wireless Communication Devices and Hearing Aids".

-[i.2] ANSI/TIA-4965: "Receive volume control requirements for digital and analogue wireline terminals".
+[i.2] ANSI/TIA-4965: "Telecommunications telephone terminal equipment receive volume control requirements for digital and analogue wireline handset terminals".

+[i.3] ANSI/TIA-5050: "Telecommunications Communications Products Receive Volume Control Requirements for Wireless (Mobile) Devices".

-34European Commission M 376 - EN[i.]
-European Commission M 376-EN: "Standardization Mandate to CEN, CENELEC and ETSI in support of European accessibility requirements for public procurement of products and services in the ICT domain".
+[i.4] European Commission M 376 - EN: "Standardisation Mandate to CEN, CENELEC and ETSI in support of European accessibility requirements for public procurement of products and services in the ICT domain".

 [i.5] ETSI EG 201 013: "Human Factors (HF); Definitions, abbreviations and symbols".